madflojo/salt-api-reactor-formula/README.md

 ## reactor/

 This directory and sub directory contains reactor `SLS` files to utilize with [Runbook.io](https://runbook.io).
 While these files are designed for a specific usage they can also be used as a template for general salt-api configurations and usage.

+All of the reactor `SLS` files contain an API key used to authenticate requests.
+These keys should be changed in any implementation, below is the string to look for.

+    {% if postdata.secretkey == "PICKSOMETHINGBETTERPLZKTHX" %}